tasb/k8s-basic2advanced-training/README.md

 This course makes you learn how to use Kubernetes to build, deploy, and manage containers and cluster components in a secure and scalable environment.

-By the end of this training, participants will be able to:
+By the end of this course, participants will be able to:

 - Understand the architecture, core concepts, and components of a Kubernetes ecosystem.
 - Set up, install, and configure a Kubernetes cluster for container orchestration.